-North Precinct serves the cities of Buford, Sugar Hill, and Rest Haven, as well as unincorporated Suwanee and unincorporated Lawrenceville.
-The district is made up of light to heavy industry, single and multi-family residences.
+North Precinct serves the cities of Buford, Sugar Hill, and Rest Haven, as well as unincorporated cities of Suwanee and Lawrenceville.
+The district is made up of light to heavy industry and single and multi-family residences.
 North Precinct contains the Mall of Georgia, Coolray Field (home of the Gwinnett Braves), F. Wayne Hill Water Treatment Plant, Mill Creek High School (the largest high school in Gwinnett County), and a small portion of Lake Lanier.